A Unified Stochastic Hybrid System Approach to Aggregate Modeling of Responsive Loads: Aggregate Load Modeling Using Stochastic Hybrid Systems

 \subsubsection{Random Switching}

-Another uncertainty in aggregated modeling is the spontaneous mode changes caused by users' interferences.
+Users' interference can cause the spontaneous mode switchings.
 For example, a user may decide to turn on/off the HVACs anytime without abiding the local control rule.
 In the PEV charging example, the user may start charging the PEVs before the deadline and drive it away without being fully charged.
-Such uncertainty does not show up in the individual deterministic load model, but can be quite significant when considering a large load population.
-It can be characterized by the random jump, which is determined by a transition rate function $\lambda(q,x):\ Q\times\mathbb{R}^{n}\mapsto\mathbb{R}^{+}$.
-In particular, $\lambda(q(t),x(t))dt$ is the probability of a random jump happening in infinitesimal time interval $(t,t+dt]$.
-Without loss of generality, we assume that $\lambda(q,x)$ is piecewise continuous in $x$, $\forall q\in Q$.
+This phenomenon can affect the aggregate power output significantly.
+It can be modeled by the so-called random jump mechanism~\cite{Hespanha2005,HuJ2000,Bujorianu2012}, which is determined by a \emph{transition intensity function} $\lambda(q,x):\,Q\times\mathbb{R}^{n}\mapsto\mathbb{R}^{+}$, where $\mathbb{R}^{+}$ denotes the non-negative real numbers.
+In particular, the probability of a random jump happening in an infinitesimal time interval $(t,t+dt]$ is given by $\lambda(q(t),x(t))dt$ .